Despite no Carnaval in WeHo, Southland stills boasts plenty of Halloween festivities for families

 - The 15th annual DTLA Halloween Festival for Kids at Grand Hope Park at FIDM, where families can enjoy the festival which includes trick-or-treating, character meet-and-greets, bounce houses and puppet and magic shows.
 Available from 5-8 p.m. with last admission at 7:30 p.m.

-- HalloweenFest at Neff Estate in La Mirada, featuring a haunted maze, costume contests, carnival-like games, crafts and a
+- HalloweenFest at Neff Estate in La Mirada, features a haunted maze, costume contests, carnival-like games, crafts and a

 trick-or-treat area.
 Pumpkins will be available for families to decorate.
 Runs from 4:30 p.m. to 8 p.m.